Top 12 Academic Director Skills to Put on Your Resume

 8. Educational Technology

-Educational Technology is the systematic application of digital tools and resources to facilitate and enhance learning, teaching, and assessment processes, aimed at improving educational outcomes and efficiency.
+Educational technology is the thoughtful use of digital tools to enhance learning, teaching, assessment, and operations.

 Why It's Important